Stay ahead of identity theft

 You can visit the government’s E-Verify website to place a self-lock on your SSN to prevent someone else from using your Social Security number to get a job.
 You can block electronic access to your Social Security information by contacting the SSA at 1-800-772-1213.

-How to check if someone is using my identity for unemployment?
+How do I check if someone is using my identity for unemployment?

 Someone may be using your identity to claim unemployment if you receive mail from the government about an unemployment claim you didn’t file or a 1099-G for unemployment you didn’t apply for or receive.
 Contact your state’s labor board or unemployment agency to report it.